3and4/Leither/doc/GongShi-en.md

 #### 2.2 Division of Services
 The internet services mentioned in previous section can all be divided and reconstructed through the coordination of the following entities, in decentralized fashion.
 + Application Development
-Programmer and developer who develop applications for Leither ecosystem, similar to R&D in regular business.
+Develop application and platform for Leither ecosystem, undertaken by programmers.
+A similar role of the R&D in an enterprise.
 + Service or Content Production
-Service provider and content producer, similar to editor of a website or operation department.
+Provide service or produce content for the ecosystem.
+For content service, similar to editor of a website or operation department of a company.
 + Service Support
-People who provide physical devices for the whole ecosystem, different from regular internet, devices do not have to belong to a company.
-Similar to the role of miner in BTC.
+Provide physical devices for the whole ecosystem, run by operators.
+Different from regular internet, devices are not owned by one company.
+Similar to the role of maintenance department in a regular company.
-+ Service Promoter
++ Service Promotion
-One way is to promote web service of Leither, such as website, link, app and applet, in regular internet.
-Another is to create tags for content, and provide them to Search Node as public services.
-Similar to what operation department of a website does.
+One method is to promote web service of Leither, such as website, link, app and applet, in regular internet.
+Another is to generate tags of content and provide public service from Search Node.
+Similar to operation department of a company.
 + Value Appreciation
-Every node can provide services, which can be monetized and used to pay for other services.
-Information search and online traffics can generate great financial income, which is the foundation of the ecosystem's value.
+Every node can provide services, which can be monetized and pay for other services.
+Information search and online traffics have great financial value, which is the **foundation of the ecosystem's value**.
 Usually a block-chain like system can coordinate the investment and return of its members.
 More details in later chapters.

 #### 2.3 Service Support
-Similar to the work of miner in BTC, including node management, MiMei migration, information search and group consensus.
+Node management, MiMei migration, information search and group consensus, etc.
 + MiMei Storage
 Leither decouples internet content and service into MiMei form.
-MiMei is saved on node.
+MiMei is saved on nodes according to business request.
 MiMei flow among nodes on demand.
-Bill of services between nodes is settled with credit.
+Service between nodes is settled with credit.
 Node participates in the settlement of group services by group consensus.
-+ Information Index
++ Index Information
-Information of search index is stored on the Distribute Hash Table (DHT) of every online node.
+Index is used for search service.
+The information is stored on the public information area (DHT) of all the online nodes.
 Node participates in the settlement of group service by group consensus.
 + Docking Service
-Applications such as APP, DNS and applet, that connect MiMei with regular internet.
-Those services run servers of regular internet and participate in the settlement of group services by group consensus.
+Services that connect MiMei with regular internet, such as APP, DNS and applet.
+Those services run on servers of regular internet, and participate in the settlement of group services by group consensus.
 + Consensus
-Public service of a group.
+Public business logic of a group.
 Consensus runs on all the nodes.

 ### III.
 Organization Functions
 #### 3.1 Create Organization